 For a long time, DrEd worked as a brand.
 But as time went on, the company they were creating had outgrown it.
 In 2016, DrEd decided to rebrand to Zava with a new vision - “Stop judgment from damaging the worlds health.”

 We knew our users and their problems well due to extensive research, which differed between the services we offered (contraceptive pill, erectile dysfunction, hair loss etc).
 They used us because we were convenient, less embarrassing than a GP/pharmacy, had useful information, qualified doctors, authentic medication, discreet packaging and excellent customer service.
-This needs were mostly met with DrEd, but we wanted a better solution and experience for Zava.
+Their needs were mostly met with DrEd, but we wanted to improve the user experience for Zava.

 The new Zava website launched successfully in March 2018 with an improved UX and UI - simpler flows and a consistent, professional and trustworthy design language.